 For Erasmus study placements follow the instructions for international exchange and apply by the stated deadline.
 For Erasmus work placements the application process opens in February each year.

-The University applies annually for its Erasmus+ funding and receives a contract in June for the coming academic year.
+The University applies annually for its Erasmus+ funding and receives a contract in July for the coming academic year.
 This may not be known at the point that you make the decision to go so you should not plan on receiving a specific amount.
-Details of the most up-to-date rates are published on our website.

 The grant is a flat-rate payment, which means you will be awarded an amount per month of study or work calculated on a daily basis.
 If you study for one semester this will usually be three to five months, depending where you go.
 If you study for a full academic year it will be a maximum of 9 months.
 Work placements are more variable, but must be between two and 12 months.